qcode-software/qcode-tcl/doc/procs/dict_from.md

 a 1 b 2

 % qc::dict_from c d
-Can&#39;t create dict with d: No such variable
+Can't create dict with d: No such variable

 ```